FermiParadox/backend_sensors_for_seniors/README.md

 # To run it
+You need:
+- Python
-You need Python, MongoDB and you have to edit the DB link in `main.py`.
-Or you can contact me and I will give you access to my DB.
+- MongoDB and you have to edit the DB link in `main.py` (or contact me and I'll give you access to my DB)
+- edit the `configuration.py` to set the correct password values.

 Install all `requirements.txt` and run:
 `$ uvicorn app.main:app --reload`